rosemarielle/drink-of-the-day/README.md

-# Daily Drink Recommendations (DOWN)
+# Daily Drink Recommendations
+Check out the bot on Twitter!(http://twitter.com/drinkotd)

 Current Features:
 - Chooses from a list of different drinks.
-- Posts daily!
+- Posts 4 times a day!

 Future Features:
 - Separation of cold and hot drinks.